Keith Barley ACR

 Vice-ChairPCC of Stow Minster, Lincolnshire

-MA by Research, History of Art, University of York My thesis " 'Man in a Red Hat': St Mary’s Church, Fairford, the creation of a remarkable late medieval glazing scheme" presents insights gathered during the twenty-five year campaign of conservation and restoration by the author and his team at Barley Studio.
+MA by Research, History of Art, University of York My thesis " 'Man in a Red Hat': St Mary’s Church, Fairford, the creation of a remarkable late medieval glazing scheme" presents insights gathered during my twenty-five year campaign of conservation and restoration at Barley Studio.
 The first part covers the materials and techniques used by the glaziers, while the second part covers a speculative proposal that Michel Sittow (c.
-1469 – 1525) was the primary designer of the windows c.
-1503 – 05.
+1469 – 1525) was the primary designer of the scheme.

 Winston Churchill Travel Fellowship European tour studying protective glazing systems, with emphasis on 'isothermal' systems for environmental protection of stained glass.